repobee/repobee/docs/peer.rst

 suitable for when reviewers do not need to interact with the students whom they review.
 This is however not always the case, sometimes it is beneficial for reviewers to to interact with reviewees (is that a word?), especially if the peer review is done in the classroom.
-Because of this, ``repomate`` also provides a _pairwise_ allocation scheme, which allocates reviews such that if student ``A`` reviews student ``B``, then student ``B`` reviews student ``A`` (except for an ``A->B->C->A`` kind of deal in one group if there are an
+Because of this, Repomate also provides a _pairwise_ allocation scheme, which allocates reviews such that if student ``A`` reviews student ``B``, then student ``B`` reviews student ``A`` (except for an ``A->B->C->A`` kind of deal in one group if there are an